-It may be noted that while assigning intensity, an intensity of 1.0 will be given against an activity which is done for 'full day' and 0.5, if it is done for 'half day'.
+It may be noted that while assigning intensity, an intensity of 1.0 was given against an activity which is done for 'full day' and 0.5, if it was done for 'half day'.

-- 1.10.0 Manual work: A job essentially involving physical labour is considered as manual work.
-However, jobs essentially involving physical labour but also requiring a certain level of general, professional, scientific or technical education are not to be termed as 'manual work'.
-On the other hand, jobs not involving much of physical labour and at the same time not requiring much educational (general, scientific, technical or otherwise) background are to be treated as 'manual work'.
-Thus, engineers, doctors, dentists, midwives, etc., are not considered manual workers even though their jobs involve some amount of physical labour.
-But, peons, chowkidars, watchman, etc. are considered manual workers even though their work might not involve much physical labour.
-A few examples of manual workers are cooks, waiters, building caretakers, sweepers, cleaners and related workers, launderers, dry cleaners and pressers, hair dressers, barbers, beauticians, watchmen, gate keepers, agricultural labourers, plantation labourers and related workers - 1.10.1 Rural Labour: Manual labour working in agricultural and/ or non-agricultural occupations in return for wages paid either in cash or in kind (excluding exchange labour) and living in rural areas, will be taken as rural labour. - 1.10.2 Agricultural labour: A person will be considered to be engaged as agricultural labour, if he/ she follows one or more of the following agricultural occupations in the capacity of a wage paid manual labour, whether paid in cash or kind or both: - (i) farming - (ii) dairy farming - (iii) production of any horticultural commodity - (iv) raising of livestock, bees or poultry - (v) any practice performed on a farm as incidental to or in conjunction with farm operations (including forestry and timbering) and the preparation for market and delivery to storage or to market or to carriage for transportation to market of farm produce.
+- 1.13 Manual work: A job essentially involving physical labour was considered as manual work.
+However, jobs essentially involving physical labour but also requiring a certain level of general, professional, scientific or technical education were not termed as 'manual work'.
+On the other hand, jobs not involving much of physical labour and at the same time not requiring much educational (general, scientific, technical or otherwise) background were treated as 'manual work'.
+Thus, engineers, doctors, dentists, midwives, etc., were not considered manual workers even though their jobs involve some amount of physical labour.
+But, peons, chowkidars, watchman, etc. were considered manual workers even though their work might not involve much physical labour.
+A few examples of manual workers are cooks, waiters, building caretakers, sweepers, cleaners and related workers, launderers, dry cleaners and pressers, hair dressers, barbers, beauticians, watchmen, gate keepers, agricultural labourers, plantation labourers and related workers - 1.14 Rural Labour: Manual labour working in agricultural and/ or non-agricultural occupations in return for wages paid either in cash or in kind (excluding exchange labour) and living in rural areas, was considered as rural labour. - 1.15 Agricultural labour: A person was considered to be engaged as agricultural labour, if he/ she followed one or more of the following agricultural occupations in the capacity of a wage paid manual labour, whether paid in cash or kind or both: - (i) farming - (ii) dairy farming - (iii) production of any horticultural commodity - (iv) raising of livestock, bees or poultry - (v) any practice performed on a farm as incidental to or in conjunction with farm operations (including forestry and timbering) and the preparation for market and delivery to storage or to market or to carriage for transportation to market of farm produce.
 Further, 'carriage for transportation' refers only to the first stage of the transport from farm to the first place of disposal.

-Working in fisheries is excluded from agricultural labour.
+Working in fisheries was excluded from agricultural labour.